aleshaleksey/fansys23/12-equipment-economy.md

 ## The lists

-The lists a monetary cost, a labour cost and an availability table.
+The lists below suggest a monetary cost, a labour cost and an availability table.
 The availability should be taken with a large pinch of salt and is meant as a guide for settings.
 If availability is "no" the weapon is not generally available or the technology or technique to make it does not exist.
 "Rare" means it was available at some point of the age, but not commonly used.

 If availability is "no" the item cannot be made, but may be bought from specialist suppliers at x10 the price.